Proxyl3ss/TheFatRat/README.md

 # Autorun Backdoor

-- Autorun work if the victim disabled uac ( user acces control ) or low uac ( WINDOWS )
+- Autorun works only if the victim disabled UAC ( User Access Control ) or low UAC ( WINDOWS )
-- What is uac ? you can visit ( http://www.digitalcitizen.life/uac-why-you-should-never-turn-it-off )
+- What is UAC ?
+You can visit ( http://www.digitalcitizen.life/uac-why-you-should-never-turn-it-off )
-- I have also created 3 AutoRun files
+- I have also created 3 AutoRun files.
-- Simply copy these files to a CD or USB
+- Simply copy these files to a CD or USB.
-- You can change the icon autorun file or exe in folder icon ( replace your another ico and replace name with autorun.ico )
+- You can change the icon autorun file or exe in folder icon ( replace your .ico and rename it => autorun.ico )

 # How to change the Icon?